 - Wetlands provide the most improvement to stormwater quality

-- Primary function is to remove pollutants by aquatic vegetation and microbiological processes
+- Their primary function is to remove pollutants by aquatic vegetation and microbiological processes

-- Recharges the base flow of the groundwater
+- They recharge the base flow of the groundwater

 Google Translate is provided as a free tool to enhance the usability of the City of Grande Prairie website.
 As such, the City of Grande Prairie is not responsible for Google Translate™.